boscoh/supplescroll/readme.md

 Alas, you cannot do all that with CSS.

 So I wrote my own resize function.
-Here's a snippet for three-column resize [Resize Function](#fig-resize-3)
+Here's a snippet for three-column resize in this [resizing code fragment](#fig-resize-3)

-<div id="fig-resize-3"> Code fragment showing three-column resize
+<div id="fig-resize-3"> resizing code fragment
 <pre>
 toc.css('display','block')
 figlist.css('display','block')